 Keep in mind that the dairy-free variety never really turns any more amber in color.
 Even though the sugars begin to caramelize, the canned coconut milk is just.so.white.
 Use it to make my recipe for Really Nice Dairy Free Fudge.

 Of course, you can also use regular whole milk, but as you heat the mixture it will develop curds that must be skimmed off, and it will take a significantly longer time to reduce and thicken.
-The end result is certainly worth it, though!
-Without it, how would we make homemade Gluten Free Red Cherry Licorice?
+The end result is certainly worth it, though.
+Without sweetened condensed milk, how would we make homemade Gluten Free Red Cherry Licorice?